gr0/gr0/README.md

 ### Hi, I'm Rafał - aka [gr0](https://gr0.dev) 👋

-## I'm a Father, Husband, author, trainer, consultant and a software engineer!
+## I'm a Father, Husband, Author, Trainer, Consultant and a Software Engineer!
  - I'm an author of Solr and Elasticsearch books
  - I'm a trainer, consultant and a software engineer at [Sematext](https://sematext.com)
  - I run [Solr.pl](https://solr.pl) where I share knowledge about [Solr](https://lucene.apache.org/solr/)